-199. Minnesota Power explored different converter technologies for the HVDC converter stations.
-Through this analysis, Minnesota Power evaluated both1970s-era line commutated converter ("LCC") HVDC technology and current best-available voltage source converter ("VSC") HVDC technology.
-While earlier Minnesota Power evaluation efforts focused on in-kind replacement of the existing LCC with new LCC converters retrofitted into the existing infrastructure, evolving near-term and long-term needs for renewable energy integration and robust grid-supporting transmission technologies initiated a shift in Minnesota Power's outlook for the HVDC Modernization Project in the early 2020s.
-VSC HVDC technology started to eclipse LCC HVDC technology in the global market and long-term transmission needs in northeastern Minnesota began to take shape between 2020 and 2022.
-197 Advantages of LCC HVDC technology compared to VSC technology include lower Converter Station operating losses (primarily due to fewer power electronics components and smaller buildings compared to VSC), faster recovery for faults on the HVDC line, smaller buildings, and generally lower direct installed cost.
-With respect to the advantages and disadvantages of LCC converters compared to VSC converters, and particularly considering the higher installed cost of VSC, it is important to develop a holistic comparison of the two technology options.
-For LCC HVDC converters to achieve similar performance attributes as VSC HVDC converters, they require additional supporting system upgrades, the cost of which tends to result in a more equal cost comparison between the two technologies, particularly in the rapidly changing operational environment created by the clean energy transition.
-Even then, the inherent advantages of VSC technology make it nearly impossible to develop a comprehensive alternative utilizing LCC converters.
-Minnesota Power's proposed use of VSC converters is reasonable and prudent for the HVDC Modernization Project.
+VSC technology include lower converter station operating losses (primarily due to fewer power electronics components and smaller buildings compared to VSC), faster recovery for faults on the HVDC line, and generally lower direct installed cost.

+- 204. With respect to the advantages and disadvantages of LCC converters compared to VSC converters, and particularly considering the higher installed cost of VSC, it is important to develop a holistic comparison of the two technology options.
+For LCC HVDC converters to achieve similar performance attributes as VSC HVDC converters, LCC HVDC converters require additional supporting system upgrades, the cost of which tends to result in a more equal cost comparison between the two technologies, particularly in the rapidly changing operational environment created by the clean energy transition.
+Even then, the inherent advantages of VSC technology make it nearly impossible to develop a comprehensive alternative utilizing LCC converters.236 - 205.
+Accordingly, Minnesota Power's proposed use of VSC converters is reasonable and prudent for the modernization project.